kuterd/kuterd.github.io/entries/writing_a_simple_compiler.md

 }
 ```

 !!! note "If you don't know which instruction to use, you can cheat a little bit and use [godbolt.com](https://godbolt.com) to compare C code to assembly."

 # Allocating Executable memory
-The processor will reject to execute code located in pages that are not marked as executable, and in modern operating systems, the memory that we allocate is not marked as executable unless we specifically ask for it to be.
+The processor will reject to execute code located in pages that are not marked as executable, and in modern operating systems, allocated memory is not marked as executable unless we specifically ask for it to be.
 This is a security feature to try to make it more difficult to build exploits.
 We need to ask the kernel specifically to map executable memory to our process.

 This is how you do it linux: